BoneManTGRM/Autonomous-research-agent/README.md

 https://autonomous-research-agent-6tqt.onrender.com

 **Important**
-Add your Tavily API key in the sidebar.
-Without it, search runs in offline stub mode.
+Tavily is **optional**.
+If you provide a Tavily API key in the sidebar, ARA can use real web search.
+If you leave it blank, web search falls back to **offline/stub mode**, and you can still run with other enabled sources (e.g., PubMed, Semantic Scholar, and PDF ingestion).

 ---